 If you live in the Jasieĺda river valley region, an EU-funded project (Landscape-Oriented and Community-Led Rural Area Development of the Jasieĺda River) supports residents of the area in sustainable development initiatives, with 8 local development clubs offering business support and skills development.

 The projects above will help you to identify sources of finance as part of the training and advice they offer, and in many cases support you in preparing your application.
-Some will even provide grants: the Local development project is offering grants until 2022, and has just announced its latest call for $25,000 entrepreneurship grants, open until 30 March 2021.
+Some will even provide grants: the Local economic development project is offering grants until 2022, and has just announced its latest call for $25,000 entrepreneurship grants, open until 30 March 2021.
 The EU4Youth Employability and Stability project includes financial support for the best business ideas developed as part of its training – ideas like those of Olga Kolyago and Milana Leonovich, who received grants to implement the projects they developed in the course of their training.

 If you already have a business and you are looking to develop, funding (and training) is available through a number of programmes under the EU4Business initiative, which channels EU support to private sector development across Belarus.

 Specifically, the EBRD’s Women in Business programme offers loans, training and advisory services that are specifically tailored to women-led businesses.
 The programme works with local partners IdeaBank, BNB Bank and Belinvest Bank to offer dedicated financing to help women entrepreneurs, with products that specifically address the needs of women-led SMEs.
 The programme also offers a personalised online tool – the Business Lens – to assess your business and see what kind of support you can access.

 EU funding is also available from the European Fund for South East Europe (EFSE), which works with local partners BNB Bank and Belinvestbank to provide finance (average loan size €22,000) including to the smallest businesses (less than 10 employees) in sectors such as agriculture, industry, trade and services.

 Subsidised consultancy services are also available from the Advice for Small Businesses programme, in areas including strategy, marketing, operations, quality management, energy efficiency, financial management and more.
 Visit the EBRD website to find out how to apply.